-Principal Risk Types are risks that are inherent in the Bank's strategy and the Bank's business model and have been formally defined in the Bank's MRMF.
+Principal Risk Types are those risks that are inherent in our strategy and business model and have been formally defined in the Bank's MRMF.
 These risks are managed through distinct Risk Type Frameworks (RTF) which are approved by the Board.
 The Principal Risk Types and associated Risk Appetite Statements are approved by the Board.